-Author thank professor Damin Wu and professor Kwu-Hwan Lee for the very helpful discussions.
-The authors thank the anonymous referee for a careful reading and remarks that greatly helped improve the presentation of the paper.
+Author thanks professor Damin Wu and professor Kwu-Hwan Lee for very helpful discussions.
+The author thanks the anonymous referee for a careful reading and remarks that greatly helped improve the presentation of the paper.